holycrap872/ucls-ms-intro-to-cs/CourseMaterials/05_bits_and_binary/00_morse_code/lesson_plan.md

         - Scenery generator: http://qiao.github.io/fractal-terrain-generator/demo/
 - Who knows how computers store information?
     - Only thing computers understand: 1's and 0's
+    - What types of data do computers represent?
+        - Pictures, text, video, audio
+        - Today going to talk about text
 - Computers don't just store 1's and 0's, we have an internet
     - How could we send 1's and 0's (information) over long distances
         - Set up movie clip by explaining what's going on: sub-sub communication